-2.4 Completion of TCDs
+Completion of TCDs

 All new applicants are to have a TCD completed as part of the original assessment.
-The Secretariat is to send the TCD to the applicant so it can be partly completed and forwarded to the assessment team with sufficient time for the assessor to review.
+The Lead Assessor is to send the TCD to the applicant so it can be partly completed and forwarded to the assessment team with sufficient time for the assessor to review.
 At the time of the assessment, the respective parts of the TCD are to be completed between the assessment team and the applicant.

 When the ExTL is not integral with the ExCB, section 3 shall be completed with comments indicating the ExTL(s).

+Note: To make document smaller as a .docx file do the following

+- select save as

+- click 'tools' bottom middle

+- choose 'Compress Pictures'

+- click on 'Options'

+- select both the top options under 'Compression options'

+- selection 'email (96 ppi)' under Target output'

+- Then click, 'OK', 'OK' and 'Save'

 IEC 60079-0 Explosive atmospheres – Part 0: Equipment – General requirements